EU Group Blasts 'Harmful' White House Approach To Trans-Atlantic Relations

 Recently, O'Sullivan tweeted about how the U.S. is the largest supplier of soybeans to the EU.
 And he pointed to a report that his bloc is stable: "Happy to note we are very much alive and kicking in 2019!"

-NPR International Affairs Correspondent Jackie Northam contributed to this report.
+NPR international affairs correspondent Jackie Northam contributed to this report.